Dorothea of Bulgaria: Captivity

 Dorothea was the daughter of Ivan Sratsimir, Tsar of Bulgaria.
-Her mother was Ivan Sratsimir's first cousin and second wife, Anna of Wallachia.
+Her mother was Ivan Sratsimir's first cousin and second wife, Anna of Wallachia, the daughter of the Wallachian voivode Nicholas Alexander Basarab.
+She is the sister of Constantine II Asen, the last ruler of the Tsardom of Vidin.
+On her father's side she belongs to the Bulgarian royal dynasty Shishman and is the granddaughter of Tsar John Alexander.
+On her mother's side she belongs to the Wallachian dynasty Basarab.
+She is the niece of the Wallachian voivodes John Radul I and John Vladislav I and a cousin of Dan I and Mircea the Old.

 Dorothea was captured along with her parents and sister in 1365 by the army of King Louis I of Hungary following his conquest of Ivan Sratsimir's capital city, Vidin.
 The family was held captive in Humnik Fortress in Bosiljevo, Croatia.
 They spent four years in the fortress, and were forced to convert from Bulgarian Orthodoxy to Roman Catholicism.

 Ivan Sratsimir was released and restored as Louis's vassal in 1369, but Louis retained Dorothea and her sister at the Hungarian court as honored hostages to ensure their father's loyalty.
 Dorothea was placed in care of the queen, Elizabeth of Bosnia, and queen mother, Elizabeth of Poland.
 According to Mavro Orbini, Dorothea was a lady-in-waiting to the Hungarian queen.
 While her sister died in childhood, Dorothea fell in favour of the King.